asadse7en/iasad.me/content/write-ups/ctftime/bucketctf/gif.md

 &nbsp;

-We can now execute commands on the machine and access the flag: `/uploads/payload.php/?cmd=cat /flag.txt`
+And it worked we got remote code execution.
+We can now execute commands on the machine
+Found the flag here: `/uploads/payload.php/?cmd=cat /flag.txt`

+&nbsp;

 ![Untitled](/write-ups/ctftime/bucket/flag.webp#center)